General Education

 PHYS-140 | Physics for Scientists & Engineers 1 | 4 |

-Area B: Social and Behavioral Sciences
+Area B: Social and Behavioral Science

 Select one course (minimum 3 units) from the following;